Revers3c-Team/CTF-writeups/CyberTalents/Competitions/Ahram Canadian University CTF Competition/Cloak and Dagger/README.md

 		}
 ```

-Which just converts a byte array into hex value `'a' ---> '0x61'` (you can use https://dotnetfiddle.net/ to test c# code snippets)</br>
+Which just converts a byte array into hex value `'a' ---> '0x61'` (you can use https://dotnetfiddle.net/ or the interactive c# plugin at dnSpy to test c# code snippets)</br>
 Also we have</br>

 ```c#